squirrelito/ember-quick-grids/README.md

-# Ember addon for generating customizable grids
+# Ember - customizable grids builder

 This addon helps in generating dynamic grids that can:
 * resize the columns